 The FCE Information Management group consists of Information Manager Kristin Vanderbilt, PhD, and Project Manager Mike Rugge, MS. Mike has provided web and programming support to the project since its inception in May 2000.
 Kristin joined the LTER IM group in 2016 after serving as information manager for the Sevilleta LTER since 2000.

-The Oracle 12c, FCE Web and FCE SFTP virtual servers housed locally at FIU are backed up to identical virtual servers residing at the Northwest Florida Regional Data Center (NWRDC) located roughly 400 miles away on the campus of Florida State University in Tallahassee, Florida.
+The PostgreSQL, FCE Web and FCE SFTP virtual servers housed locally at FIU are backed up to identical virtual servers residing at the Northwest Florida Regional Data Center (NWRDC) located roughly 400 miles away on the campus of Florida State University in Tallahassee, Florida.
 This 'off-site' disaster recovery plan will allow the FCE website to be fully protected throughout disaster events such as hardware failures and hurricanes.

 Download Excel2EML for Windows (12.8 MB, tested on Windows 10)